 These actions require little to no additional effort but can make a huge difference to animals’ safety and well-being.
 Our hope is that if we provide children with touching stories of these actions, they’ll want to help out, too.

-Our spay/neuter clinic currently has a number of fantastic books for visiting children to choose from.
-A few titles include My Name is Jessie by Stacy Ames, How to Heal a Broken Wing by Bob Graham, Gorilla by Anthony Browne, Vegan Is Love: Having Heart and Taking Action by Ruby Roth, Wanda and Winky by Linda K. McLean, Hobbes Goes Home by Bruce Zeman Jr. and Tami Crupi Zeman, Our Farm: By the Animals of Farm Sanctuary by Maya Gottfried, Why Are You a Vegan? and Other Wacky Verse for Kids and Luke Walker: Animal Stick Up For-er, both by Violet’s Vegan Comics, JJ The American Street Dog and How He Came to Live in Our House by Diane Rose-Solomon, Love Me Gently by Lisa Wiehebrink, What to Expect When Adopting a Dog: A Guide to Successful Dog Adoption for Every Family by Diane Rose-Solomon, The Secret Life of Mitch Spinach by Hillary Feerick, Jeff Hillenbrand, Joel Fuhrman, and M.D., Clover’s Great Escape and The Boy Who Loved Broccoli by Sarah Creighton, Sprig the Rescue Pig and Gwen the Rescue Hen by Leslie Crawford, I’m a Supervegan: A Confidence-Building Children’s Book for Our Littlest Vegans by Katie Clark, Animal Rescue by Patrick George, What Is a Vegan? by Andrew Miele, The Boy Who Loved All Living Things: The Imaginary Childhood Journal of Albert Schweitzer by Sheila Hamanaka, and The Kind Garden and The Three Little Pigs Save the Earth by Scott Reeve.
+Our spay/neuter clinics currently have a number of fantastic books for visiting children to choose from.
+Titles include Amanda the Teen Activist: Feathers & Freedom and Saving Animals: A Future Activist’s Guide by Catherine Kelaher, Saving Suzie Q by Teddi Daniels, My Name is Jessie by Stacy Ames, How to Heal a Broken Wing by Bob Graham, Gorilla by Anthony Browne, Vegan Is Love: Having Heart and Taking Action by Ruby Roth, Wanda and Winky by Linda K. McLean, Hobbes Goes Home by Bruce Zeman Jr. and Tami Crupi Zeman, Our Farm: By the Animals of Farm Sanctuary by Maya Gottfried, Why Are You a Vegan? and Other Wacky Verse for Kids and Luke Walker: Animal Stick Up For-er, both by Violet’s Vegan Comics, JJ The American Street Dog and How He Came to Live in Our House by Diane Rose-Solomon, Love Me Gently by Lisa Wiehebrink, What to Expect When Adopting a Dog: A Guide to Successful Dog Adoption for Every Family by Diane Rose-Solomon, The Secret Life of Mitch Spinach by Hillary Feerick, Jeff Hillenbrand, Joel Fuhrman, and M.D., Clover’s Great Escape and The Boy Who Loved Broccoli by Sarah Creighton, Sprig the Rescue Pig and Gwen the Rescue Hen by Leslie Crawford, I’m a Supervegan: A Confidence-Building Children’s Book for Our Littlest Vegans by Katie Clark, Animal Rescue by Patrick George, What Is a Vegan? by Andrew Miele, The Boy Who Loved All Living Things: The Imaginary Childhood Journal of Albert Schweitzer by Sheila Hamanaka, and The Kind Garden and The Three Little Pigs Save the Earth by Scott Reeve.

 It’s important to teach the next generations to respect those who are different from them and treat them with kindness.
 This program wouldn’t be possible without the authors and publishers who’ve donated to Barks & Books.
 We’d like to extend our sincerest gratitude to our participating publishers, including Houghton Mifflin Harcourt and The Gryphon Press, for their generous donations.
 We hope to keep adding new, relevant titles to our selection of books in order to continue to provide children with compelling stories of compassion.